 Did you know that medical assistants wear many hats?
 Medical assistants fill two roles in a medical workplace environment, both as a healthcare profession and as an administrator.
 The two different sides of this medical coin mean the best person fit for the position is one who is friendly, warm, and trustworthy, but can also flip over to a more clinical, focused, and detail-oriented mindset in the matter of a moment.

 Get ready to help keep the office running!
 Medical assistants cover a range of duties, such as greeting patients, answering phones, making, cancelling, and rescheduling appointments, working as a liaison between insurance companies, imaging centers, and laboratories, ordering medical supplies and keeping track of inventory, updating patient charts, completing medical paperwork, keeping track of billing and bookkeeping, and more.
 This aspect of the job alone can help guarantee a boredom-free work environment with plenty of tasks to stay on top of.

-Now for observing and treating actual patients.
-Medical assistants work alongside of doctors, physicians assistants, and various technicians to help care for the health of others.
+Medical assistants work alongside doctors, physician's assistants, and various technicians to help care for the health of others.
 Changing wound dressings, removing sutures, taking blood, giving injections, explaining medical procedures to patients and preparing them for exams, keeping medical equipment sterilized, performing electrocardiograms, diagnostic tests, and lab work, are all part of the clinical day-to-day tasks.

 Besides being a rewarding career that allows you to help others and make a difference, becoming a medical assistant can offer a decent starting salary!
 Depending on where you work, where you live, and your experience, the average starting salary for a medical assistant is $35,850 according to the Bureau of Labor Statistics.
 The highest-paid medical assistants worked in outpatient care centers, such as clinics and urgent cares, earning an average of $38,860.